Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Does This Mean for a Horse Owner?

 Because horses don’t vomit, you might be wondering if this requires you to pay extra attention to your horse.
-After all, it does not have the means to throw up in the case that it should ingest something poisonous.
+After all, it does not have the means to throw up in the case that they should ingest something toxic.
 Should you be on the lookout?

 horse eating